Dental Hygiene School Options in Atlanta

 Clayton State University

-Clayton State's dental hygiene program retains eight faculty members, all of whom are registered dental hygienists or dentists.
+Clayton State's dental hygiene program retains five faculty members, all of whom are registered dental hygienists or dentists.
 The Bachelor of Science (BS) program in dental hygiene is for students who are not already practicing professionally.
 The school offers a separate bachelor's degree program for those who have an associate degree in dental hygiene and are already registered dental hygienists.

 Bachelor of Science in Dental Hygiene